I often hear from readers that they simultaneously have a great desire to travel solo and are afraid of traveling alone.

 Facing the Fear of Traveling Alone Head-on

 One of the first steps in facing any fear is to name it.
 Break it down to see the source of the fear and determine whether it makes sense or not.
 Below is a list of reasons people might be afraid of traveling alone.
 Click on each fear to read recommendations on how to overcome them.:

 - The media suggesting that the world is dangerous

 - Concern about one's own safety

 - Fear of not liking the food of another country

 - Mental health

 Solutions to Travel Fears

 - Plan to be safe.
-There a difference between worrying unnecessarily about the world not being safe and planning to be safe just as you have to do at home.
-Read Solo Travel Safety: 50 Tips and Solo Female Travel Tips: Why, Where, How and Safety.
+There's a difference between worrying unnecessarily about the world not being safe and planning to be safe just as you have to do at home.
+Read 5 Principles of Solo Travel Safety for an overview of the fundamentals or for more, Solo Travel Safety: 50 Tips.

 - Eat alone with confidence.
-For solo travelers this fear is often greater than safety.
-But it’s not that difficult to eat alone comfortably or finding a great dinner option for solo travelers.
-Read Eating Alone is Easy When You Know How
+For some solo travelers this is the issue that makes them most afraid of traveling alone.
+But it's not that difficult to eat alone comfortably or find a great dinner option for solo travelers.
+Read Eating Alone is Easy When You Know How.

 - Overcoming mobility issues when traveling.
 Elizabeth Avery of Solotrekker4U.com specializes in solo travel.
 For her clients with mobility issues she recommends